stevenharradine/ansible-GlobalDynamics/README.md

 # ansible-SARAH
-Ansible script to build GlobalDynamics from the ground up
+Ansible script to build SARAH framework from the ground up